 Recently, Spotify increased its payout per stream, although this increase still needs to be split up between different parties (publishers, writers, etc.).
 This is the subject of intense debate among many artists, including those signed to major record labels.

-Music Gateway are always looking to help creatives, including promoting your music!
-Take a look at our Music Promotion page to find out what we can offer to get your music heard, including helping you to improve your streaming presence.
+Мusic Gateway are always looking to help creatives, including promoting your music!
+Take a look at our Music Publishing and Music Promotion page to find out what we can offer to get your music heard, including helping you to improve your streaming presence.
 Also, check out our Sync opportunities page to get your music in TV and Film!
 Try it out for free today by signing up or clicking the button below.